mlhartme/maven-accio/README.md

 * ExecutionEventCatapult/ExecutionListener, used for console/log output
 but they do not load code like AbstractMavenLifecycleParticipant.

-## Class loading in Maven
+## More class loading in Maven

-Maven manages class loading with in a Plexus ClassWorlds, new code is added via ClassRealms.
-The respective code is encapsulated in DefaultClassRealmManager.
+Maven manages class loading with Plexus ClassWorlds, new code is added via ClassRealms, and a ClassRealmManager controls all this.
 This manager has methods to create project, plugin, and extension realms.
-ProjectRealm is a composit of the contained extension realms.
+ProjectRealm is a composite of the contained extension realms.
 Plugin realms are used when invoking plugin.

-What we need to project is extension realms.
+When loading a pom, the project realm and thus all plugin realms are created, which enabled extensions to override components used by Maven and thus inject code.
+Accio provides a BlockingClassRealmManager to avoid this.

 ## Name